TeoWeiShan/Health-365/README.md

     - Go to website's link - should land on homepage.
 2. Enter Site:
     - Enter site using "BMI Tracker" from navigtion bar or homepage button - should land on "BMI Tracker" page.
-    - Enter site using "Recipe Suggestor" from navigtion bar or homepage button - should land on "Recipe Suggestor" page.
+    - Enter site using "Recipe Suggester" from navigtion bar or homepage button - should land on "Recipe Suggester" page.
 3. BMI Tracker:
     - Submit form without any inputs or missing inputs - Pop up error message in browser "Cannot be left blank" and data not submitted to local storage and not displayed.
     - Type in form with non-numerical values - Non-numerical values unable to pop-up in form.